jwagner/smartcrop.js/README.md

 ## Stability

 While _smartcrop.js_ is a small personal project it is currently being used on high traffic production sites.
-It has basic automated tests and a test coverage of close to 100% and the code is short enough to perform a quick review yourself if in any doubt.
+It has a basic set of automated tests and a test coverage of close to 100%.
+The tests are ran in all modern browsers thanks to [saucelabs](https://saucelabs.com/).
+If in any doubt the code is short enough to perform a quick review yourself.

 ## Algorithm Overview